 The town funds lessons for children aged 3 - 8th grade.
 Lessons are typically near the end of June/early July and run for 2 weeks, a total of 8 sessions.
 Bus transportation is provided.
 If you have questions, please call Judy Martin at 603-991-9948.

 The Girl Scouts of the Green and White Mountains serve NH & VT.
 Girls ages 5-17 are encouraged to develop their leadership potential thru activities that enable them to discover their values, skills and world around them.
-For info, call Donna Thompson, 444-0038, or see website.
+For info about how to start a local group, see website.

 The Historic Society owns the "Grange Hall", at the bottom of Grange Hall Road and Rt.
 135. The group is on hiatus until there are more members.
 To voice your interest, contact Charles Hammer, 638-4104.